 - Deadline: June 9 @ 12 noon

-- Title and team members
+- Title (name of the project) and team members

 - Related work, with references to papers, webpages etc.